 Hon.
-Temporary Speaker, when you are asked a question, why would you respond, "What sort of a question is that?"
+Temporary Speaker, when you are asked a question, how do you say: "What sort of a question is that?"
 Why are you asking a Member of Parliament such questions in a committee?
 And the next question you are asked, you tell the Member: "Thank you for asking me a reasonable question".
-How do you carry a Committee of Parliament that way?
-I actually tried with my Committee Members to bring her back in line but it was unfortunate, it did not work.
+How do you carry a Committee of Parliament in that line?
+I actually tried with my Committee Members to bring her back in line.
+It was unfortunate.

-We agree that a Bajuni ought to be given an opportunity, and this position remains for the marginalized.
+We agree that a Bajuni ought to be given an opportunity.
+And this position remains for the marginalized.
 Somebody has requested the President to bring a name of another lady from the marginalized communities so that they can be vetted.
 I totally agree with you, Hon.
 Elachi, that people should not just be given opportunities on a silver platter because they are women or marginalized.
 I think it is also important for you to prepare when you are going for an interview.